Cisco-Talos/clamav/INSTALL.md

 ClamAV has two bytecode runtimes:

-- *LLVM*: LLVM is the preferred runtime.
+- *Interpreter*: The bytecode interpreter evaluates and executes bytecode instructions one by one.

-  With LLVM, ClamAV JIT compiles bytecode signatures at database load time.
+  With the interpreter, signature database (re)loads are faster, but execution time for scans that make use of the bytecode sigantures is slower.

-  Bytecode signature execution is faster with LLVM.
+- *LLVM*: LLVM can be used to Just-in-Time (JIT) compile bytecode signatures at database load time.

-- *Interpreter*: The bytecode interpreter is an option on systems where a a supported LLVM version is not available.
+  With LLVM, signature database loading is slower, but bytecode signature execution should be faster.
+Not all scans will run bytecode signatures, so performance testing will depend heavily depending on what files are tested.

-  With the interpreter, signature database (re)loads are faster, but execution time is slower.
+  We ran out of time in 0.104 development to update to support newer versions of LLVM.
+LLVM 3.6.2 is the newest version supported in ClamAV 0.104.

-At the moment, the interpreter is the default runtime, while we work out compatibility issues with libLLVM.
+At the moment, the interpreter is the default runtime, while we work out compatibility issues with newer versions of libLLVM.
 This default equates to:

 ```sh
 cmake .. -D BYTECODE_RUNTIME="interpreter"
 ```

-To build using LLVM instead of the intereter, use:
+If you wish to build using LLVM instead of the intereter, you will need to obtain v3.6 of the LLVM development libraries.
+Then build using these options:

 ```sh
 cmake .. \